Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 Playing with the incline also gives you the ability to emphasize different muscles in your legs (higher incline usually hits the glutes and hamstrings more).

-Overall, the E25 scores highly with its heavy flywheel.
+Overall, the E25 scores highly with its heavy flywheel and generous number of resistance/incline levels.

 Features

 10 workout programs- this isn’t a ton of workouts like some ellipticals offer, but it should be plenty to keep you busy.
-These include 6 standard programs (distance, calorie, fat burn, etc), 2 heart rate workouts, and 2 custom workouts.
+These include 7 standard programs (distance, calorie, fat burn, etc), 2 custom workouts, and a manual mode.

-Grip heart rate monitor- the included grip handles allow you to get an idea of what your heart rate is as you workout (but these are known for being less than accurate).
-The E25 is also compatible with chest strap monitors, but one isn’t included.
+Heart rate monitoring- the included grip handles allow you to get an idea of what your heart rate is as you workout (but these are known for being less than accurate).
+The E25 is also compatible with strap monitors, but one isn’t included.

 Tablet holder- the tablet holder is conveniently located at the top of the console so it doesn’t block your view of the workout screen.